-We have audited MSERS's financial statements as of and for the fiscal years ended September 30, 2010 September 30, 2009 and have issued a report thereon separate dated December 30, 2010.
-We issued an unqualified opinion on MSERS's financial statements.
+We have audited MSPRS's financial statements as of and for the fiscal years ended September 30, 2010 and September 30, 2009 and have issued a separate report thereon dated December 30, 2010.
+We issued an unqualified opinion on MSPRS's financial statements.